chieffancypants/ddns-client/README.md

 1. Clone the repo: `git clone https://github.com/chieffancyapnts/ddns-client.git`
 1. Install dependencies: `npm install`
 1. Compile typescript: `npm run build`
+1. Create `.env` using `.env.template` as a guide
+1. Schedule in cron.
+I use every 2 hours: `0 */2 * * * /path/to/ddns/scripts/cron-ddns.sh`

 ## Usage:
 Rename `.env.template` to `.env` and change it to reflect the details of each device this runs on.
-For example, if you want to point to a new device that monitors your beer hydrometer levels:
+For example, if you want to point to a new device that monitors your beer hydrometer levels.  `HOSTNAME` is the `A` record created or updated.
+In the following example, the DDNS entry pointing to your dynamic IP will be `beer-fermentation.wescruver.com`

 ```js
 API_KEY="pk1_..."
 API_SECRET="sk1_..."